 London real estate guide & listings for sale

-London is very car friendly.
-It is very convenient to park.
-However, public transit users may find few options in London as a result of the service's low frequency.
-Nonetheless, there are approximately 30 bus lines, and most houses are near a bus stop.
-London is not very well-suited for walking since very few common errands can be run on foot.
+Driving is a very good medium of transportation in this city.
+It is straightforward to access a place to park.
+In contrast, public transit riders may have few choices in London by reason of the low service level.
+Thankfully, homeowners benefit from around 30 bus lines, and most properties are near a bus stop.
+London is not very suitable for walking since very few daily errands can be run on foot.